History of the CLC

 Howard Stowe Roberts (1914-1984)

-Through many generations, the Roberts family has made major contributions to American life, as well as to Roberts Wesleyan College, from the College's founding in 1866 by Benjamin Titus Roberts (1823-1893) to the present day, with his great, great-granddaughter, Leighan Roberts Rinker, serving as Vice Chair of the Board of Trustees.
+Through many generations, the Roberts family has made major contributions to American life, as well as to Roberts Wesleyan University, from the institution's founding in 1866 by Benjamin Titus Roberts (1823-1893) to the present day, with his great, great-granddaughter, Leighan Roberts Rinker, having served as Vice Chair of the Board of Trustees.

 To find out more about Howard Stowe Roberts, click here.